Bereavement through suicide

 Some of the training is fully funded by Norfolk County Council and is therefore free of charge.

-This course is fully funded by Norfolk County Council.
-Places are limited and we are currently running a waiting list.
+These courses are fully funded by Norfolk County Council.
+Places are limited and we are also currently running a waiting list.
 Please register your interest below for this or any future courses.
 NB: Non-attendance at a funded training course may incur a charge of £75.00 per delegate.

-Please contact us at firstname.lastname@example.org if you are interested in this training as we will be running further courses in the near future.
+Please contact us at email@example.com if you cannot attend either of these courses but are interested in any future training as we hope to be running further courses in 2021.